cortesi/ra/docs/chunking.md

 6. **Empty documents**
    - Files that are empty or contain only whitespace are ignored and produce no chunks.

-7. **Documents with only headings**
-   - If a document contains only headings with no body text between them, all headings are discarded (empty spans).
-The document produces no chunks.
-   - Heading titles are still searchable via the `title` field of any chunks that do have body text.

 ## Metadata and Identifiers